Vidal: Latin America

-In the 18th century, Vidal was still a distinguished surname in Aragon, where one line from Magallón had privileges based on descent from a man named in a bull from Pope Clement VII.
+The surname had arrived in Latin America by the 17th century, when a Bartolomé Vidal was an organiser in Michoacán.
+Vidal was among the 500 most common masculine given names, and 750 most common surnames, in Latin America in 1968; by capital city, it was among the most common surnames in Buenos Aires, Caracas, La Paz, Lima, Mexico City, Montevideo, and Santiago.

 In the late 18th century in Haiti, a Mr. Vidal was recorded to have kidnapped 500 men from a prison in Port-au-Prince in order to traffic them to Cartagena and Portobelo.
-More recently, in Uruguay, the surname has appeared as that of slaves and of a non-white soldier during the war in Banda Oriental.
+In 19th-century Uruguay, the surname appeared as that of slaves and of a non-white soldier during the war in Banda Oriental.
 Though Catalan surnames were less common in Venezuela than its neighbours, Vidal was among those reported in the 20th century.
 In Chile in the 21st century, surnames are social indicators, a phenomenon Chilean journalist Óscar Contardo explained by comparing Vial (a "buen apellido" with strong social cache) and the orthographically and phonologically similar Vidal: "The supposition doesn't make any sense, unless it is about a fellow Chilean and a comparison between surnames.
 Because a Vial will never ever be the same as a Vidal.
 There are Vidal's who would kill to be Vial's".

-Vidal was among the 500 most common masculine given names, and 750 most common surnames, in Latin America in 1968; by capital city, it was among the most common surnames in Buenos Aires, Caracas, La Paz, Lima, Mexico City, Montevideo, and Santiago.

-In 1994, it was the joint-24th most common surname in Barcelona.
-As of 2014, there were reportedly over 500,000 people with the surname Vidal, making it the 1,019th most common in the world.
-The Kingdom of Valencia heavily implemented expulsion of the Moriscos in the early 17th century; by 1625, Alfarrasí was nearly completely depopulated due to the banishment of Arabs, with Vidals being among the families moving into the area afterwards.
-The population has not recovered, and about a quarter of all modern Alfarrasí residents still have Vidal as their first surname.
-As of 2016, the surname was proportionally most popular in Castellón and Lleida.